Muhthishimiscoding/FormValidatorPlus/readme.md

 #### Effortless Form Validation

-FormValidator makes setting up and managing form validation rules a breeze.
+FormValidatorPlus makes setting up and managing form validation rules a breeze.
 It offers a comprehensive set of predefined rules, including basic checks like required fields and valid email addresses, as well as advanced criteria like upc-a, ean-13, conditional validation.
 Configuring validation rules is intuitive, eliminating the need for complex regular expressions and JavaScript functions.

 #### Seamless Integration